CyberSecuriTim/azure-packet-capture/README.md

 - Within the VM's network settings:
   - Modify the SSH rule in the network security group by restricting the IP addresses that can establish an SSH connection to the Ubuntu VM.
-  - I explicitly listed the private IP address of the Windows 10 VM (10.0.0.4)
+  - I explicitly listed the private IP address of the Windows 10 VM (10.0.0.4) as the allowed source IP address.

   ![image](https://github.com/user-attachments/assets/9c0d2be3-b433-4bb1-a793-31cbb26c78a5)